Jack Erler, Esq

 Jack Erler is an attorney in Portland, Maine.
 Jack earned his BA in psychology from Grinnell College and his JD from the University of Connecticut School of Law.

-Jack worked with the Maine Department of Health and Human Services to draft the original youth camp rules in 1974 and assisted in each subsequent substantive revision.
-He is a member of the American Camp Association.
+In addition, Jack represents youth camp organizations at state and federal legislatures and agencies.
+He worked with the Maine Department of Health and Human Services to draft the original youth camp rules and assisted in each subsequent revision.

 Jack is a speaker on legal issues affecting youth camping including the duty of care, risk management, child abuse, sexual harassment, laws regulating alcohol, drugs and tobacco and confidentiality.

-For more than sixty years, Jack has been in camp as a camper, then counselor, activity director, unit director and assistant camp director.
-His wife, Ellen and his children, Mark, Todd and Anne also have extensive camp and youth development backgrounds.
+Jack has been in camp as a camper, counselor, activity director, unit director and assistant camp director.